lukiwieser/mixed-naive-bayes/README.md

 ## Lessons Learned

-- our implementation is very effective, but slowish.
+- Our implementation is very effective, but slowish.
-- take numerical stability into account e.g.:
+- Take numerical stability into account e.g.:
-  - log-likelihoods (when multiplying lots of small probabilities together)
+  - Log-likelihoods (when multiplying lots of small probabilities together)
-  - variance-smoothing (so that variance values do not get too small)
+  - Variance-smoothing (so that variance values do not get too small)
-- efficiently working with pandas/numpy is important
+- Efficiently working with pandas/numpy is important
-  - can turn hours into seconds!
+  - Can turn hours into seconds!
   - e.g. by using bulk operations instead of lots of loops
-- garbage in, garbage out
+- Garbage in, garbage out
-  - accidentally doing nonsense can happen easier than expected
+  - Accidentally doing nonsense can happen more easily than expected
   - e.g. do one-hot-encoding, then apply gaussian naive bayes
-- input validation can avoid foolish mistakes
+- Input validation can avoid foolish mistakes
-- it is easy to make mistakes, the algorithm can run but still output wrong calculations
+- It is easy to make mistakes, the algorithm can run but still output wrong calculations

 ## License